openstack-archive/networking-omnipath/README.rst

 -------

-OpenStack networking-omnipath is a ML2 mechanism driver that integrates OpenStack Neutron API with Omnipath ackend.
-It enables Omnipath switching fabric in a OpenStack cloud and each network in openstack networking realm corresponds to a virtual fabric on omnipath side.
+OpenStack networking-omnipath is a ML2 mechanism driver that integrates OpenStack Neutron API with Omnipath backend.
+It enables Omnipath switching fabric in OpenStack cloud and each network in openstack networking realm corresponds to a virtual fabric on omnipath side.

 To report and discover bugs in networking-omnipath the following